-If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill, see Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider.
+See Chapter 7.

 Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
 See Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.